ethereum-optimism/optimism/specs/bridges.md

 The `bridgeERC20` function is used to send a token from one domain to another domain.
 An `OptimismMintableERC20` token contract must exist on the remote domain to be able to deposit tokens to that domain.
-One of these tokens can be deployed using the `OptimismMintableTokenFactory` contract.
+One of these tokens can be deployed using the `OptimismMintableERC20Factory` contract.

 ## Upgradability